What happens if you eat too much salt?

-Salt can negatively impact your cognitive function, too, according to a 2010 study.
-That study was purely observational, so the researchers don’t hypothesize why that might be happening.
+Salt can negatively impact your cognitive function, too, according to a 2020 metareview.
+Some of the studies it looked at were purely observational, so the researchers don’t hypothesize why that might be happening.

 The evidence is clear: Too much salt can have serious long-term health implications.
 But lots of people eat diets in which the sodium intake far exceeds the daily-recommended value of 2,300 milligrams.
-In an effort to better inform the public, New York City decided earlier last fall that it would require restaurants to mark dishes on their menus that exceeded the daily-recommended sodium intake; the regulation goes into effect this week.
+In an effort to better inform the public, New York City decided in 2014 that it would require restaurants to mark dishes on their menus that exceeded the daily-recommended sodium intake; the regulation went into effect the next year.

-Hopefully, as a result, New Yorkers can be more aware of the salt they consume, adjust their diets accordingly, and be healthier as a result.
-As for everyone else: it probably wouldn't hurt to pay closer attention to your salt intake.
+Hopefully, as a result, more Americans can be more aware of the salt they consume, adjust their diets accordingly, and be healthier as a result.
+And as a general message for everyone, probably wouldn’t hurt to pay closer attention to your salt intake.

 Update February 10, 2017: This story has been updated to reflect the fact that hypertension is synonymous with high blood pressure.